Manage Groups

 You are able to separate users and accounts to specific groups.

 Groups are a mechanism to organize Linked Accounts into a structure that makes sense for your organization.
 This could be by department, division or team.
 The group structure (picture it as a directory structure) is something you create that works specifically for you.
 Groups allow you to create a logical separation between linked accounts and the users who have access to them.
 Groups impact all aspects of the console (dashboard views, bucket lists, problem files) in the form of a filter.
-If you are at the top level group, Primary, then you will see an aggregate of all groups within the console.
-If you switch to a sub-group, the console will only reflect data for those linked accounts in that group and any sub-groups (if they exist) of that group.
+If you are at the top level group, Primary

-In this model, Antivirus for Amazon S3 users can be tied to a specific group to limit their scope to that group and any down-line groups.
-Access to down-line groups is always inherited.
-A user placed in Primary will have access to all groups as that is the top-level group.
+will have access to all groups as that is the top-level group.
 A user placed in Primary-->Customers-->CompanyA will have access to CompanyA group resources as well as any group resources below that, but will see nothing and have no awareness of the other company groups listed directly under Customers.

 Leveraging groups is not required for successful use of the product.
 If you have no need for groups, you can skip this section and operate as is.

-Navigate to group management with the left navigation menus: Access Management --> Manage Groups.
+.
 After the initial install of the product or after an upgrade from a pre-group deployment, there will be one group present by default called Primary.
 This is the root of the group tree structure.

 If you have linked accounts or additional users you will see all of them as shown below because they all initially belong to Primary.
 Accounts linked after groups are in place will be asked for where they should be located.

-All actions taken will be against the current group you are in.
-If you are in Primary and select Create Group then you will be create a sub-group inside of Primary.
-If you want to then create a sub-group of the sub-group, you have to click the sub-group to enter into it and then click Create Group again.
+then you will be create a sub-group inside of Primary.
+If you want to then create a sub-group of the sub-group, you have to click the sub-group to enter into it and then click Create Group

 Best practice is to create the groups needed first, then create the users and link the accounts that tie to those groups.
 You can create users and link accounts before creating the groups, but they have to reside inside a group, which would be the Primary group.
 This may temporarily not create the effect you were looking for.

-From the Manage Groups page, select the Actions menu button and choose Create Group.
+From the Manage Groups page, select the Actions

 You will be presented with the following screen where you can enter the new group name, assign existing users, assign existing accounts and assign existing groups.
 The latter three fields are optional so you can leave them blank.